 Recalcitrant Cancer Research Act of 2012, P.L.
 112-239 (S. Amdt.
 3180 to S. 3254/H.R.
 4310, 112th Congress)

-- The bill, as amended would require NCI to develop a scientific framework to conduct and support research for “recalcitrant cancers,” defined initially as cancers with a five-year survival rate of less than 20 percent and estimated to cause at least 30,000 deaths per year in the United States.
-Pancreatic cancer and a grouping of four types of lung cancer would qualify under this definition.
+- The Act defines "recalcitrant cancers" as cancer with 5-year survival of 50%.
+The Act requires NCI to develop a scientific framework to conduct and support research for at least two "recalcitrant cancers," that also have a five-year survival rate of less than 20% and estimated to cause at least 30,000 deaths per year in the United States.
+Pancreatic cancer and a grouping of four types of lung cancer would qualify under this subset definition.

-- For each recalcitrant cancer, NCI is directed to convene a working group of Federal and non-Federal entities to provide expertise and assistance in developing the scientific framework.
+- For each recalcitrant cancer with 5-year survival of less than 20% and causes at least 30,000 deaths per year, NCI is directed to convene a working group of Federal and non-Federal entities to provide expertise and assistance in developing the scientific framework.
 The frameworks are to be completed within 18 months of enactment, then submitted to Congress and made publicly available on the HHS website within 30 days.
 The Act calls for review and update to these frameworks not later than five years after initial development, and one-time reports on the effectiveness of each framework not later than six years after initial development.

-- The bill requires that actions undertaken to carry out each scientific framework be reported in the NIH Biennial report, with an assessment of progress made in improving outcomes for recalcitrant cancers.
+- The Act requires that actions undertaken to carry out each scientific framework be reported in the NIH Biennial report, with an assessment of progress made in improving outcomes for recalcitrant cancers.

-- The bill further states that the NCI Director “shall consider each relevant scientific framework when making recommendations for exception funding for grant applications.”
+- The Act further states that the NCI Director "shall consider each relevant scientific framework when making recommendations for exception funding for grant applications."